karellen/geventmp/README.rst

 .. code-block:: python

-   from monkey import patch_all
+   from gevent.monkey import patch_all
    patch_all()

 If you would like `geventmp`_ to not activate by default, either do not install it or explicitly disable it:

 .. code-block:: python

-   from monkey import patch_all
+   from gevent.monkey import patch_all
    patch_all(geventmp=False)

 That's it - there are no other flags, settings, properties or config values so far.